extrawurst/extrawurst.github.io/_posts/2018-12-05-go-and-gitlab-ci.md

 ## The setup with modules

-Lets look at our source, go files' import-statements act as depdencies right away, some of them renamed to protect name collisions but go deeply connects to git using git repos as the definition of a dependency:
+Lets look at our source code: go files' import-statements act as depdencies right away, some of them can be renamed to protect name collisions. go deeply connects to git using git repos as the definition of a dependency:
 ```
 package main